Fixin's for People Who Like Food

 Cook Time: 01 hour 30 minutes

-The meat of choice for the new San Antonio style BBQ is Chicken.
+The meat of choice for this San Antonio style BBQ is Chicken.
 This culinary delight, also called Pollo de Norteña, originates from Monteray, Mexico (located in northern Mexico).
-Preperation of San Antonio BBQ Chicken involves both a rub (Achiote Paste) AND a citrus-based marinade.
-The rub is a traditional paste that is available at many grocery stores or Latino grocery stores.
-If you cannot find a commercially available Achiote Paste, a "from scratch" rub recipe is also provided below.
-Cover the meat with the rub and refrigerate for about 24 hours.
+Preperation of San Antonio BBQ Chicken involves both a Mexican Recado or spice paste, flavored with Achiote, AND a citrus-based marinade.
+Recado is a traditional paste that should be available at many grocery stores or Latino grocery stores.
+If you cannot find a commercially available Recado or Achiote Paste, a link to a "from scratch" rub recipe is provided.
+Similarly, a citrus marinade called Mojo Criollo should be available at many grocery stores or Latino grocery stores.
+If you cannot find a commercially available Mojo Criollo marinade, a link to a "from scratch" Mojo Criollo recipe is provided.
+Cover the meat with the rub and refrigerate for 24 hours, up to 3 days.
 Then add the marinade and refrigerate for another 4 to 6 hours.
 Traditionally, this BBQ would be cooked over a wood-fired grill, but a standard oven can be used as a suitable replacement with the addition of a vertical spit.
 Serve with Corn Tortillas and lots of Verde Sauce.

 Ingredients: